antoniovazquezblanco/antoniovazquezblanco.github.io/_posts/DRAFT-Some-HTML-CSS-stuff-that-I-don't-like.md

 </html>
 ```

-I don't know what your experience with HTML/CSS but for me this kind of a must.
-As I'm not to happy with this standard I think I will be writing about my thoughts on this languages.
+I don't know what your experience with HTML/CSS is but for me this is kind of a big fail.

-I would like to hear your oppinion in this topic.
+As I'm not to happy with this standard I think I will be writing about my thoughts on this languages from time to time.
+I would like to hear your oppinion in this topic because you will probably have much more
+experience than me in this area.